Even Wizards and Witches Have SOCIAL STYLEs® Part 2

 Image by Karen Roe @Flickr

 Gryffindors are fiery and defined by a desire for glory.
-They want to be remembered for great adventures, and are the most likely to leap before they look.
+They want to be remembered for great adventures and are the most likely to leap before they look.
 Gryffindors like being around people.
 They love being around friends and hate being bored.
 (They may feel the need to make a little mischief to keep from being bored.)
 A Gryffindor never has to worry about being overlooked – they need to keep friends around them and are a more extroverted House on the whole, but they’re generally too active to be ignored.
 Gryffindors are passionate about their beliefs, and standing up for what they believe in (and, more pointedly, who they believe in.)
-Gryffindor is an individualistic House, but it cares deeply about people – it’s not cerebral in the way of Ravenclaw or Slytherin.
+Gryffindor is an individualistic House, but it cares deeply about people – it’s not cerebral in the way Ravenclaw or Slytherin.
 A Gryffindor’s first impulse is always to draw their wand and act.
 They prefer to deal with a situation directly, even if it means a fight – and they want that fight to be a fair one.
 They care enough about justice to get into a fight, even if that fight involves an argument with a friend.
 Gryffs seek external validation from others: they’re very interested in proving themselves.
 A Gryffindor is going to be very interested in being a hero; as Hermione has said, they may have a “saving-people-thing.”
-They don’t care about knowledge as much as Ravenclaws, and certainly aren’t interested in knowledge for knowledge’s sake, if they want to learn something, it’s going to be something that allows them to pursue adventures – ways to get about undetected, for example.
+They don’t care about knowledge as much as Ravenclaws and certainly aren’t interested in knowledge for knowledge’s sake, if they want to learn something, it’s going to be something that allows them to pursue adventures – ways to get about undetected, for example.
 They do dislike things that they consider boring and/or useless, and would prefer to seek the unknown rather than treading the usual paths – but less out of a desire for intellectual discovery and much more because of a thirst for adventure.
 All descriptions of Gryffindor came from this article.
-Famous Gryffindors include: Harry Potter, Albus Dumbledore, Professor McGonagall, Ron Weasley and Hermione Granger
+Famous Gryffindors include: Harry Potter, Albus Dumbledore, Professor McGonagall, Ron Weasley, and Hermione Granger

-The Expressive Style person appears communicative, fun, exciting, warm, approachable and competitive.
+The Expressive Style person appears communicative, fun, exciting, warm, approachable, and competitive.
 The actions of these individuals typically suggest that they want others as friends – but in the role of followers or personal supporters of their aspirations rather than competitors.
-Expressive Style people consider power and politics important because they can enhance personal recognition and help recruit supporters to the cause.
+Expressive Style people consider power and politics important because they can enhance personal recognition and help recruit supporters for the cause.
 These individuals feel a strong need to defend personal positions they have taken, so co-workers are advised to use caution when challenging them.
 The Expressive Style person acts quickly and can change a course of action rapidly and unexpectedly.
-They typically show little interest in how others plan to reach agree-upon objectives, and he or she usually has limited interest in details.
-They prefer to look at the end-goal or the big picture.
+They typically show little interest in how others plan to reach agreed-upon objectives, and he or she usually has limited interest in details.
+They prefer to look at the end goal or the big picture.
 The Expressive Style person tends to take risks based on the opinions of people that he or she considers important, prominent, or successful.
 These individuals respond to special benefits, immediate rewards, and extra incentives for their willingness to take risks and move rapidly.

 Slytherin = Driving